ukayani/scalator-ecs/akka-cluster-post.md

 We now have a description that ECS can use to run our containers.
 You'll notice our container also exposes port `8080` and binds it to a random port; we use this port to service HTTP traffic.
 We still need a way to specify the size of our cluster, we will do this by defining a Service in ECS.

-##### ECS Service
+##### Service

-Recall that an ECS Service helps maintain a desired number of tasks, nodes in our app.
+Recall that a Service in ECS helps maintain a desired number of tasks, nodes in our app.
 It is also responsible for handling service registration with a Load Balancer.

 Below is a snippet of a Service Definition from our CloudFormation [template](https://github.com/LoyaltyOne/theatre-booking-akka-example/tree/master/env) used to run 3 nodes of our theatre application and register them with a load balancer: